MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/organize-team-functions.md

 - **Platform ops:** Platform ops is part of the platform group.
 It operates and owns the cloud platform.
 This team is responsible for instantiating the data management landing zone and data landing zone scaffolding like networking, peering, core service, and monitoring within the data management and analytics scenario.

 They usually help data platform ops to develop IT service management interfaces for personas in the data landing zone at the start of rolling out the data management and analytics scenario.
-These interfaces tend to be REST API calls to a service to onboard datasets, set security, and add services to data landing zones.
+These interfaces tend to be REST API calls to a service to onboard data products, set security, and add services to data landing zones.

 - **Data platform ops:** The data platform ops group is housed within the platform group.
 Data platform ops provides services such as central monitoring, cataloging, and reusable policies for data landing zones and products.
 Data platform ops owns the data management landing zone, and the team's other responsibilities are: